-Call centers and answering services often do more than just answer phone calls; in fact, many are rebranding as “contact centers” to reflect this evolution.
-Many of these services manage every communication channel, including phone lines, email, social media and live web chat.
-Many will also manage customer orders and engage in advanced services like customer retention and loyalty programs or market research.
-This guide will help you understand the variety of call center services available and determine which one is right for your business in 2019.buerbey
+Call centers and answering services often do more than answer phone calls; in fact, many are rebranding as “contact centers” to reflect this evolution.
+Many vendors can manage every communication channel you have, including phone lines, email, social media and live web chat.
+Some also handle customer orders and engage in advanced services like customer retention and loyalty programs or market research.
+This guide will help you determine what kind of customer service call center is right for your business.

-When you hire a call center service, you'll usually be asked to provide the company with a script and as much information as you deem necessary for its representatives to best serve your customers.
-Some services record phone calls so you can review them for quality assurance.
-Other services even provide you with daily reports detailing how many calls were fielded and which issues they involved.
-When you’re selecting a service, it’s important to find out how well and how often the service intends to keep you in the loop, as you will want to monitor the company’s performance closely.
+For example, some services record phone calls so you can review them later for quality assurance.
+Other services provide you with daily reports detailing how many calls were fielded and which issues they involved.
+When you’re selecting a service, it’s crucial to find out how well and how often the service intends to keep you in the loop, as you will want to monitor the company’s performance closely.

 Where your call center service company is headquartered, as well as where its agents are located, is one of the first things you should identify.
-Offshore call centers are typically more cost-effective, but they offer fewer services and their agents typically have heavy accents that some of your customers might have a hard time understanding.
+Offshore call centers are often more cost-effective, but they offer fewer services and their agents typically have heavy accents that some customers might have a hard time understanding.

 Domestic call centers tend to offer more complete services (for example, lead generation for building a larger customer base), but their native English-speaking agents and software-centric models often mean their prices are higher.